Orders-of-magnitude reduction in photonic mode volume by nano-sculpting: Results and Discussion

-First, we study the effect of introducing 3D-design freedom on the achievable $V_{\textbf{r}_0}$ and the device geometry.
-To this end, a planar 2D-patterned membrane and a set of 3D-sculpted structures are inversely designed for air-confinement at $\textbf{r}_0$ using a (computationally) limited but directly comparable design resolution with a minimum voxel size of 10 nm, assuming an air background ($n = 1.0$) and a device material corresponding to indium phosphide (InP) at $\lambda = 1550$ nm ($n = 3.17$).
-The resulting structures and corresponding mode volumes are presented in Fig.~\ref{FIG:MIN_VR0_3D_STUDY} (note that all mode volumes reported in this work are calculated by solving an eigenvalue problem using a high-resolution model to obtain the appropriate eigenmode for each optimized structure and not using the planewave excitation employed in the design process).
-As seen from Fig.~\ref{FIG:MIN_VR0_3D_STUDY}, the mode volume decreases with increasing out-of-plane design freedom (device thickness).
-This reduction of $V_{\textbf{r}_0}$ comes at the cost of a more complex geometry.
-The single-emitter mode volume decreases by a factor of approximately $2$ when increasing the device thickness from $200$ nm to $1600$ nm.
-This relatively limited reduction in $V_{\textbf{r}_0}$ is a consequence of the limited model resolution possible when treating the full 3D problem numerically, as will become clear in the following studies.
-By comparing $\vert \textbf{E} \vert$ shown in the zooms in Fig.~\ref{FIG:2D_MembraneConfinement}a and Fig.~\ref{FIG:2D_MembraneConfinement}b, it is directly observed that introducing 3D design freedom leads to tighter out-of-plane field confinement at $\textbf{r}_0$.
+First, we study the effect of introducing 3D-design freedom on the achievable $V_{\textbf{r}_0}$ and on the device geometry.
+To this end, a planar 2D-patterned membrane (reference) and a set of 3D-sculpted structures are designed for air-confinement at $\textbf{r}_0$.
+To ensure direct comparability in this investigation, identical (computationally limited) discretizations/resolutions are used for all four designs, with a minimum voxel size of 10 nm.
+We assume an air background ($n = 1.0$) and a device material corresponding to indium phosphide (InP) at $\lambda = 1550$ nm ($n = 3.17$).
+The resulting structures and corresponding mode volumes are presented in Fig.~\ref{FIG:MIN_VR0_3D_STUDY}.
+As seen from Fig.~\ref{FIG:MIN_VR0_3D_STUDY}, the mode volume monotonously decreases with increasing out-of-plane design freedom (device thickness).
+This reduction of $V_{\textbf{r}_0}$ comes at the cost of a more complex geometry, incorporating a bowtie-like torus-shaped feature that confines the field spatially in both the in-plane and out-of-plane direction at $r_0$.
+The single-emitter mode volume decreases by a factor of approximately $2$ when increasing the device thickness from $200$ nm to $1600$ nm as the field near the center of the structure is localized further in the out-of-plane direction serving to concentrate it more strongly at $\textbf{r}_0$.
+This (relatively limited) reduction in $V_{\textbf{r}_0}$ is not fundamental, but a consequence of the limited model resolution possible when treating the full 3D problem numerically, as will become clear in the following studies.
+By comparing the electric field magnitude $\vert \textbf{E} \vert$ of the confined mode, presented in the zooms in Fig.~\ref{FIG:2D_MembraneConfinement}a and Fig.~\ref{FIG:2D_MembraneConfinement}b, it is directly observable that introducing 3D design freedom leads to tighter out-of-plane field confinement at $\textbf{r}_0$.